CatMeat/ItemsExperimental/README.md

 ## Description

 RustAdmin needs a text file containing items that may be spawned by an admin.
-This text file, itemsexperimental.txt, should be be checked and updated as neeeded when a new Rust Dedicated Server is released.
+This text file, itemsExperimental.txt, should be be checked and updated as neeeded when a new Rust Dedicated Server is released.
 This console application should allow for a quick and easy method to generate this file on demand.

 ## Getting Started

 ### Dependencies

-* No dependancies required.
+* Newtonsoft.Json.dll

 ### Installing